-- Choose a convenient, accessible location on or near the collector for mounting that provides the best visual advantage. - 2.
-Mount the gauge to the remote panel or door using the mounting ring, retaining ring, and four #6-32 x 1
+- Mount the pressure tap hardware on the clean-air plenum panel.
+Mount the pressure tap with the tee inside the dirty-air plenum. - 5.
+Mount the gauge to the remote panel or door using the mounting ring, retaining ring, and four #6-32 x 1 1/4-in screws.

-- 1/4-in screws.
 Do not tighten screws.
-Connect two, 1/8-in NPT x 1/4-in OD male adapters to the gauge's high- and low-pressure ports.
-Tighten screws. - 3.
+Connect two 1/8-in NPT x 1/4-in OD male adapters to the gauge's high- and low-pressure ports.
+Align the adapters to the 2.375-in hole in the right-hand side of the mounting bracket.
+Tighten screws. - 6.
 On the back of the gauge, remove four #6-32 x 5/16-in screws and plastic enclosure.
 Set aside.
 Add two jumper wires supplied by customer.
 Remove the jumper from the pressure switch located on the timer board, if equipped.
 Using the 3/4-in conduit opening, wire the gauge as shown.
-Reassemble and fasten enclosure securely. - 4.
-Thirty-five feet of plastic tubing is supplied and must be cut in two sections.
+Reassemble and fasten the enclosure securely. - 7.
+Thirty-five feet of plastic tubing is supplied and must be cut in two sections for vacuum pressure systems.
 Connect one section of tubing from the gauge's high-pressure port to the pressure fitting located in the dirty-air plenum.
-Connect remaining tubing from the gauge's low-pressure port to the fitting in the clean-air plenum.
-Additional tubing can be ordered from your representative. - Zero and maintain the gauge as directed in the manufacturer's Operating and Maintenance Instructions provided. - 6.
+Connect remaining tubing from the gauge's low-pressure port to the fitting in the cleanair plenum.
+Additional tubing can be ordered from your representative. - 8.
+Zero and maintain the gauge as directed in the manufacturer's Operating and Maintenance Instructions provided. - 9.
 To install the Photohelic Gauge mounted in a NEMA 4, Weatherproof Enclosure, follow Steps 4 and 5.